Ultra-luminous X-ray sources as super-critical propellers: Introduction

-The assumption that the stellar mass compact objects in ULX are black holes likely is possibly an imprint of persisting black hole paradigm though the existence of a black hole as the accreting object in some ULXs can not be rejected in some cases \citep{liu+13} given the lower bound of $5\Msun$ on the mass of the accretor.
-After the discovery of PULXs in the ULX population it is more likely that the compact objects in most of ULXs are neutron stars \citep[see e.g.][]{kin+17,wik+17}.
-Given the lack of pulsations in most systems and the presence of outflows and winds from the discs we advance the view that the bulk of both ULX population are strongly magnetized $B\sim 10^{13}~{\rm G}$ neutron stars in super-critical propeller stage \citep{min+91}.
-In this picture the spin-down energy transferred to the disc is the main source of energy at the initial episodes.
-It has already been shown by \citet{med+13} that \textit{isolated} pulsars could address some fraction of the ULX population i.e.\ that some ULX are spin-down powered.
-The proposal here employs the same energy source, but for considers systems with discs.
-It is likely that more of these objects, given the evidence for the presence of discs and optically thick outflows, are more likely spinning down under propeller torques from a quasi-spherical disc.
-In our picture ULX/ULS systems (depending on the viewing angle) are progenitors of PULXs i.e.\ they would become PULX when the neutron star slows down sufficiently.
+In this paper, we advance the view that a fraction of the ULX/ULS population are strongly magnetized $B\sim 10^{11}-10^{13}\,{\rm G}$ neutron stars at the super-critical propeller stage \citep{lip82,min+91,lip99}.
+In this picture, the spindown energy transferred to the wind-fed disk is the main source of energy at initial stages.
+Given the evidence for the presence of disks and optically thick outflows, it is likely that some of these objects are spinning down under propeller torques from quasi-spherical wind-fed disks.
+In our picture, ULX/ULS systems with $B \gtrsim 10^{13}\,{\rm G}$, (a system with the same properties is seen as a ULX or ULS, depending on the viewing angle) are progenitors of PULX i.e.\ they would become PULX when the neutron star slows down sufficiently.
+Mass flow toward the neutron star proceeds by wind at the earliest stages of evolution associated with ULX and ULS depending on the dipole magnetic field of the neutron star, but at some stage Roche-lobe overflow commences.
 This view is consistent with the recent understanding that any ULX system represents a short-lived phase in the life of a binary system \citep{kin+01,wik+15}.

-The structure of this \textit{letter} is as follows: In the next section we introduce some properties of the super-critical propellers and in the final section we discuss the astrophysical implications of ULXs being super-critical propellers.
+The structure of this paper is as follows: In Section~\ref{sec:prop}, we introduce the basic concepts and equations to derive the spindown torque on the neutron star acting as a supercritical propeller and the luminosity of the disk around this propeller.
+We present the results of our analysis in Section~\ref{result}.
+In Section~\ref{disc}, we discuss the astrophysical implications of ULXs being super-critical propellers.